-3.14.08 Properties with Resale Restrictions (March 1, 2017)
+3.14.08 Properties with Resale Restrictions (October 12, 2018)

-- The LTV for purchase transactions involving properties with resale restrictions that do not survive foreclosure will be based on the lower of the purchase price or the appraised value. - When there is a requirement for a third party to be notified that the borrower is in default or foreclosure, the lender must ensure that the third party is notified. - Ineligible for loan amounts higher than \$850,000.
+- When there is a requirement for a third party to be notified that the borrower is in default or foreclosure, the lender must ensure that the third party is notified. - Ineligible for loan amounts higher than \$850,000.

-3.14.09 Property Flips (March 1, 2017)
+3.14.09 Property Flips (November 15, 2018)

-- If the seller has owned the property less than 180 days from the date of the purchase contract and the new sales price is higher than the price paid by the seller to acquire the property, the increase must be fully documented and explained (these transactions are ineligible for loan amounts higher than \$850,000). - The following types of re-sale transactions are not considered property flips and are not required to meet the above criteria: - Property being sold by a spouse who acquired the property through a divorce settlement. - Property acquired by an employer through a relocation program. - Property being sold by an administrator or executor of an estate. - Property being sold by a lender, mortgage investor, or mortgage insurance company that was acquired through foreclosure or deed in lieu of foreclosure.
+- If the seller has owned the property less than 180 days from the date of the purchase contract and the new sales price is higher than the price paid by the seller to acquire the property, the increase must be fully documented and explained. - The following types of re-sale transactions are not considered property flips and are not required to meet the above criteria: - Property being sold by a spouse who acquired the property through a divorce settlement. - Property acquired by an employer through a relocation program. - Property being sold by an administrator or executor of an estate. - Property being sold by a lender, mortgage investor, or mortgage insurance company that was acquired through foreclosure or deed in lieu of foreclosure.